Traffic Division Frequently Asked Questions

 Q. My license is suspended, what do I do?

-A. Driver's License Suspension and Reinstatement Procedures
+A. Driver's License Suspension and Reinstatement Procedures.
+For more information, contact the Illinois Secretary of State.

 Q. I have an old ticket, how do I clear it up?